OnionIoT/Onion-Docs/Omega2/Documentation/Get-Started/Using-the-Command-Line/Connecting-to-the-Omega-Terminal.md

 ### Using SSH Key Pairs

 Over the course of a few months, the number of times you type in the password to connect will add up to a whole bunch of time that could have been spent having fun.
-Don't worry, there's another way to authenticate your SSH connection: by using SSH Key Pairs, **the Omega and your computer will do a secure handshake so you won't need to type in that pesky password all the time**.
-Not only that, but using a key pair will make your Omega even more since passwords can be discovered but secure key pair authentication cannot be broken.
+Don't worry, there's another way to authenticate your SSH connection: **SSH Key Pairs**.

+By using SSH Key Pairs, **the Omega and your computer will do a secure handshake so you won't need to type in that pesky password all the time**.
+Not only that, using a key pair will make your Omega even more since passwords can be discovered but secure key pair authentication cannot be broken.

-#### What exactly are Key Pairs
+#### What are Key Pairs?

 Good question!
-Authentication using a Key Pairs is based on having two randomly generated binary keys, where one is public and one is private.
-The private key is like a handwritten signature, used to prove your identity, so make sure to keep it secret and keep it safe.
-The public key is meant to be shared with other devices since it's only purpose is to verify your identity.
+Authentication using a Key Pairs is based on having two randomly generated binary keys, where one is **public** and one is **private**.

+* The private key is like a handwritten signature, used to prove your identity, so **make sure to keep it secret and keep it safe!**
+* The public key's only purpose is to verify your identity, and is meant to be shared with other devices.

 An SSH connection to your Omega that's secured by with a key pair will look something like this: